csvprobotica/RoSGhost_2025/schemes/README.md

 Electromechanical diagrams
 ====

-This directory must contain one or several schematic diagrams in form of JPEG, PNG or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+This directory contains a connection diagram where all the ports used are distributed, a process diagram which details all the actions to be performed and a list of electronic components in which each of the elements used are described.